HeyItsMeNobody/Kyuko-website/README.md

 # Kyuko website
-Possible future website for kyuko..
+Website for the Kyuko discord bot
 Here is the link to the actual bot: https://github.com/HeyItsMeNobody/Kyuko